-Writing a cover letter is your opportunity to shine.
-This is the place where you can control the narrative on where you’ve been, where you are now and where you’d like to end up career wise.
-There’s an art in being able to successfully sell yourself, as there are several ways in which to do so.
-You can choose to key in on factors that mean something to you on a personal level, that somehow speak to the job, company or industry of the employer you’re applying to.
-On the other hand, you can focus on the tangible nature of your background and dive into all of the hard skills you possess.
-If you have an intimate understanding of the industry or community that the company operates within, this is also something you can speak to within your cover letter.
-It doesn’t matter how you choose to sell yourself, but you must do it well.
+A cover letter is your opportunity to shine.
+This is the place where you can control the narrative on where you’ve been, where you are now and where you’d like to end up.
+There’s an art to being able to successfully sell yourself, and there are several ways in which to do so.
+You can use a focus on personal goals and how they relate to the company, tangible results derived from hard skills, or an intimate understanding of the industry.

-The most important thing you need to do is keep the reader interested and engaged.
+- The most important thing you need to do is keep the recipient interested and engaged.
 Nobody wants to read something that’s boring, off topic or running on a tangent.
-The first step in doing this would be to catch their eye with clean copy that’s to the point, but not overly involved.
+Catch their eye with clean copy that’s to the point, but not overly involved.
 The hiring manager reading your cover letter should have just enough information to read that entices them to call you in for an interview.
-Although you might think it’s a good idea to give them an entire perspective into who you are and what you can bring to the table, this is something you can divulge to them during the interview.
-Your cover letter should make a strong case for why you are the right candidate for the position.
+Your cover letter should make a strong case for why you are the right candidate for the position, without giving them a full dissertation of who you are and what you can bring to the table.
 Once you’ve got your foot in the door, use the points you made in your cover letter as a roadmap for your in-person conversation.